CI/CD Pipeline¶

 Workers reuse the backend image with different command: overrides in docker-compose, so no separate worker images

 are needed.
-Of these 6 images, 5 are scanned by Trivy and promoted to latest in the
+All 4 images are scanned by Trivy and promoted to latest in the

 The base image is cached separately as a zstd-compressed tarball since its dependencies rarely change.
 The backend